lihanchen-hello/mm-calibrator/readme.txt

 TO INSTALL:
 ===========
-In bash, navigate to main directory (containing this file)
+In bash, navigate to main directory (containing this file), then:

-Prepare a binary directory
-	mkdir bin

-Run CMake in console
+	cd build
-	cmake .
+	cmake ..

-Run make in console
 	make

 DEPENDENCIES: